What Is Spalling Concrete?

 Following are the steps to be followed to repair spalling concrete wall or ceiling:

-2. Clean the reinforcement bars using wire brush to remove rust on the steel.
+- 2. Clean the reinforcement bars using a wire brush to remove rust on the steel.

 11. Difference between concrete spalling and scaling: